Edward Chandler, PhD

 Dr. Tucker is a native of East Chicago, Indiana.
 Earning his BS degree in psychology and MS degree in Vocational Rehabilitation Counseling at the Illinois Institute of Technology, he attained his PhD in Clinical Child Psychology at Denver University (DU), completing his internship at the Denver V.A.
 Hospital.
 Dr. Tucker completed a postdoctoral fellowship with the JFK Child Development Center and University of Colorado Health Sciences Center (UCHSC).
 He has been a licensed psychologist in Colorado for 30 plus years and is licensed in Florida, maintaining a private practice in Colorado until relocating to northwestern Florida in 2012.
 In Colorado, he worked as a school psychologist in the public school system, an assistant professor at UCHSC, a lecturer and supervisor in the DU graduate program and a treatment provider in the Day Treatment Program for children with developmental disabilities and their families.
 He served as the chief psychologist at the Colorado Boys Ranch for 9 years and as the supervising psychologist for the Prowers County Department of Social Services in Lamar, CO for 12 years.
 His relocation to Florida involved working over two years as a treatment provider with the Navy in Pensacola and one year with the Air Force at Hurlburt Field.
 He is a member of the American Psychological Association and has been a Turning Point provider since 2016.

 Dr. Tucker's experience in the psychological assessment and treatment of children, adolescents, adults and their families has been extensive.
 He has evaluated individuals with a variety of developmental and emotional disorders from toddlerhood through adulthood.
 Having treated clients within educational, social and vocational domains, his perspective in understanding and providing treatment to individuals and their families has been based on a developmental model; he perceives the attainment of balance as a critical process and goal as a person copes with the various developmental phases of life.
 Life issues such as depression, overwhelming anxiety, angry behavior and traumatic experiences are seen as disrupting the balance that individuals need to constructively participate in healing themselves.
 Dr. Tucker utilizes an eclectic system of techniques that have been demonstrated to be effective in assisting clients manage their thoughts, emotions and behaviors in response to the stressors placed upon them by their biology and the events and situations that occur in their lives.
 His clinical efforts are geared toward assisting the individual to become more functional and effective in facing the dilemmas of life.
 Specifically, Dr. Tucker has worked with individuals who have disorders involving categories of autism, attention-deficit hyperactivity, behavioral disruption, emotional instability, cognitive limitation, social skills deficits, low self-esteem, grief/loss and conflict resolution.
 Clients are pressed to work within their environment.
-Psychological evaluations and consultations with educational/medical settings to identify, clarify and treat issues are welcomed regardless of age.
+Psychological evaluations and consultations with educational/medical settings are welcomed regardless of age.